mendix/docs/content/en/docs/developerportal/deploy/tencent-deploy/_index.md

 ### 3.1 Cluster Overview {#overview}

-Go to the Cluster Manager page by clicking the **切换到** (Switch to) menu and selecting **集群管理** (Cluster Manager).
+Go to the Cluster Manager page by clicking the **切换到** menu and selecting **集群管理**.

-{{< figure src="/attachments/developerportal/deploy/tencent-deploy/cluster-manager-navigation.png" >}}

-If you have not got any Tencent clusters, you will first have to purchase one.
-You will see this page: click **[Go To Tencent Cloud Portal](https://cloud.tencent.com/solution/slp) "Siemens Low-Code Platform on Tencent Cloud"** to go to Tencent and purchase the necessary resources.
+If you have not got any clusters, you will first have to purchase one.
+Alternatively, you can use a free trial cluster to try out the Siemens Low-Code Platform experience, or register your own cluster (running Kubernetes versions 1.19 to 1.22).

-{{< figure src="/attachments/developerportal/deploy/tencent-deploy/purchase-resources.png" >}}
+* Click **[前往腾讯云门户网站](https://cloud.tencent.com/solution/slp)** to go to Tencent and purchase the necessary Siemens Low-Code Platform on Tencent Cloud resources.
+* Click **请求访问免费的应用集群** to request access to a free cluster to try out Siemens Low-Code Platform.
+You will need to create an app first, see [App & Team Management](/not/a/good/url) for more information.
+* Click **注册集群** to register an existing cluster to use for deploying your app.

+{{% todo %}}Get access to a cluster to update UX descriptions and confirm flows{{% /todo %}}

 When you have one or more clusters, you can see a summary of them with all their namespaces and an indication of the namespace status and how long it has been running (Uptime).